 To enable conversion tracking without third-party cookies, we use the solute-Click-ID ("soluteclid").
 This allows clickouts to be assigned to sales.

 The solute-Click-ID must therefore be sent to our tracking server when a conversion takes place.
-To simplify this process, we offer two small javascript snippets that do the sending of the solute-Click-ID.
-The use of the two Javascript snippets is of course not mandatory.
-It is also very easy to create your own solution (more on this below).
+To simplify this process, we offer two small javascript snippets that do the sending of the solute-Click-ID – the Javascript must be integrated for the offer page/entry page as well as on the order confirmation page.

 <script>

-(function soluteLandingTracking(){
+(function

-if (location.href.indexOf("soluteclid") < 0) return;
+location.href.indexOf("soluteclid") < 0) return;

 localStorage.setItem("soluteclid", (new Date()).getTime()+" "+location.href);

-var url = "https://cmodul.solutenetwork.com/landing";
+url = "https://cmodul.solutenetwork.com/landing";

 url += "?url=" + encodeURIComponent(location.href);

-var req = new XMLHttpRequest();
+req = new XMLHttpRequest();

 req.open("GET", url);